jennhoward/HowardJenniferIT1025/Unit 4/readme.md

 # Conclusion
 Summarize what you learned here

 I finally learned what is meant by .gif .jpeg and .png file extenstions.
 I had no idea they were so particular.
 I learned what are the advantages for  each type as well as what to avoid doing within these types.
+Vector enlarged and Lossless compressed images retain all the information about the original image.
+Whereas, Raster enlarged images do not have enough information for proper enlargementand.
+And, Lossy compressed images remove data from the original image.